phase2/generator-outrigger-drupal/README.md

 development, continuous integration, and overall project tooling for the Drupal application.

-A best practice setup of GDT with a few extra goodies are provided by Yo P2's use of [Generator Gadget](https://github.com/phase2/generator-gadget) to produce the top-level Drupal application scaffolding.
+A best practice setup of GDT with a few extra goodies are provided by Yo Outrigger Drupal's use of [Generator Gadget](https://github.com/phase2/generator-gadget) to produce the top-level Drupal application scaffolding.

 ### Component-driven Frontend